 Glossary: Language for language

-Laurie Bauer FRSNZ in Emeritus Professor of Linguistics at Victoria University of Wellington.
+Laurie Bauer FRSNZ is Emeritus Professor of Linguistics at Victoria University of Wellington, New Zealand.
 He is the author of over twenty books including The Oxford Reference Guide to English Morphology (2013), which won the LSA’s Leonard Bloomfield Prize.
 In 2017 he was awarded the Royal Society of New Zealand’s Humanities Medal.

 Bas Aarts, UCL, UK